ECH 1003 Child Guidance 3 Credits

 ECH 1103 Child Growth and Development 3 Credits

-This course is the study of environmental and hereditary effects on the cognitive, affective, psychomotor, and sociolinguistic development of typically and atypically developing children from conception to middle school (conception through age 8) with diverse cultural backgrounds within and outside of the United States.
-The students will be introduced to methods used to observe and evaluate children's development and recognize possible delays in development.
-Practical application of theory is provided through a variety of hands-on experiences and a minimum of five (5) hours of observation.
+This course is the study of environmental and hereditary effects on the cognitive, affective, psychomotor, and sociolinguistic development of typically and atypically developing elementary grade children of diverse cultural backgrounds within and outside of the United States.
+The students will be introduced to ways to observe and evaluate children's development and recognize possible delays in development.
+The students will study major theories of development and learning.
+Practical application of theory is provided through a variety of hands-on experiences and observations.

 ECH 1203 Business Administration in Early Childhood Education 3 Credits